 A maximum of 60 hours of credit are awarded for any or all programs, including ASU comprehensive and proficiency examinations.
-In these categories, only credit earned by comprehensive examination counts toward the resident credit requirement for gradua-
+In these categories, only credit earned by comprehensive examination counts toward the resident credit requirement for graduation.

 Advanced Placement.
-Students who have taken an advanced placement course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an Advanced Placement Examination of CEEB may receive university credit.
+Students who have taken an advanced placement (AP) course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an AP Examination of the CEEB may receive university credit.
 No credit is given for any examination with a score of 2 or 1.

-There is no limit to the number of Advanced Placement credits that can be used to meet the university General Studies requirements.
+There is no limit to the number of AP credits that can be used to meet the General Studies requirement, including the requirements in natural sciences (S1 and S2), and literacy and critical inquiry (L1 and L2).

-When the scores are received by the university directly from CEEB, credit is awarded as shown in the "Advanced Placement Credit" table.
+When the scores are received by the university directly from the CEEB, credit is awarded as shown in the "Advanced Placement Credit" table on pages 65-66.

 College-Level Examination Program (CLEP).
 Students who have taken a College-Level Examination of the College Entrance Examination Board may receive university credit.
 The table of CLEP credit applies to all students enrolling in the university for the first time in August 1975 and any student enrolling thereafter.
-CLEP examination credit is not given where (1) it duplicates credit previously earned by the student at the university or accepted by the university for work done elsewhere or (2) it is more elementary than a course in which the student has already received credit.
-All examinations are given monthly by University Testing Services.
+CLEP examination credit is not given where (1) it duplicates credit previously earned by the student at the university or accepted by the university for work done elsewhere